 A Transitional Porcelain Box and Cover From The Hatcher Cargo

-A Transitional Porcelain Box and Cover From the Hatcher Cargo, Late Ming, Chongzhen c.1643.
-The small circular porcelain box and cover is finely painted with a hawk among plants.
+A Transitional Porcelain Cup from the Hatcher Cargo, Late Ming, Chongzhen c.1643.
+This small finely decorated box and cover is decorated with a hawk among plants.

 - Diameter 4.9 cm (2 inches) Height 2.7 cm (1 inch)

-- Fine And Important Late Ming And Transitional Porcelain, Recently Recovered from an Asian Vessel in the South China Sea.
-Property of Captain Michael Hatcher.
-Christie`s Amsterdam 14th March 1984.
-Label to base.
+- Christie's auction catalogue : Fine And Important Late Ming And Transitional Porcelain, Recently Recovered from an Asian Vessel in the South China Sea.
+Property of Captain Michael Hatcher (Christie`s Amsterdam 14th March 1984), label to base.
+From the collection of the late Mr. And Mrs. Smidt Van Gelder, Landhuis Belverdere, Overveen near Haarlem, The Netherlands.

 - Stock number

-- A Transitional Blue and White Porcelain Box and Cover of this type with a cricket is in the British Museum, see : Catalogue of Late Yuan and Ming Ceramics in the British Museum.(Jessica Harrison-Hall.The British Museum Press, 2001.
+- A very similar Hatcher 'Hawk' box and cover was offered for sale by S.Marchant and Son, see 'Exhibition of Transitional Wares for the Japanese and Domestic Market' (S.Marchant and Son, Kensington, London 1989) page 29, item 37.
+A Transitional Blue and White Porcelain Box and Cover of this type with a cricket is in the British Museum, see Catalogue of Late Yuan and Ming Ceramics in the British Museum.(Jessica Harrison-Hall.The British Museum Press, 2001.
 ISBN 0-7141-1488-X.) page 391, item 12:95.
-Auction Catalogue - Fine And Important Late Ming And Transitional Porcelain, Recently Recovered from an Asian Vessel in the South China Sea.
-Property of Captain Michael Hatcher.
-Christie`s Amsterdam 14th March 1984.
+Christie's auction catalogue : Fine And Important Late Ming And Transitional Porcelain, Recently Recovered from an Asian Vessel in the South China Sea.
+Property of Captain Michael Hatcher (Christie`s Amsterdam 14th March 1984)

 From the collection of the late Mr. And Mrs. Smidt Van Gelder,